 Mangudya said Zimbabwe imported fuel worth $173 million in January and February through credit lines from foreign banks, which was enough to cover local demand during the period.

 He said the fuel shortages that have been experienced since the start of the year were caused by some dealers failing to raise enough money to buy U.S. dollars for fuel imports and delays in supplies following payments.
-On Tuesday, the government allowed mining companies and some other businesses to import their own fuel.
-Mangudya said supplies should normalise this month.
-Such promises have previously failed to end shortages.

 Copyright: News Central TV